A note on the $(\infty,n)$-category of cobordisms

-We use the last statement in the delooping hypothesis as the motivation for the following definition.
-However, first we need to explain what ``having (essentially) one object'' means. \begin{defn} An $n$-fold Segal space $X$ is called {\em pointed} or {\em 0-connected}, if
+To implement the above idea, we first need to explain what ``having (essentially) one object'' means. \begin{defn} A {\em connected} or {\em 0-connected} $n$-fold Segal space $X$ is a pointed object in $n$-fold Segal spaces, i.e.~a morphism $*\to X$ from the constant $n$-fold Segal space consisting of a point, to $X$, such that the map

-is weakly equivalent to the point viewed as a constant $n$-fold Segal space.
-In particular, a pointed $n$-fold Segal space has a contractible space of objects. \end{defn}
+is a weak equivalence of $(n-1)$-fold Segal spaces.
+In particular, a connected $n$-fold Segal space has a contractible space of objects. \end{defn}

-\begin{defn} A {\em monoidal} complete $n$-fold Segal space is a $1$-hybrid $(n+1)$-fold Segal space $X^{(1)}$ which is pointed.
-Note that as $X^{(1)}$ is 1-hybrid, $X^{(1)}_{0,\bullets}$ is discrete.
-Thus, to be pointed implies that $X^{(1)}_{0,\bullets}$ is equal to the point viewed as a constant $n$-fold Segal space; we denote the unique object by $*$.
-We say that this endows the $n$-fold complete Segal space
+\begin{defn} A {\em monoidal} complete $n$-fold Segal space is a $1$-hybrid $(n+1)$-fold Segal space $X^{(1)}$ which is connected.
+Note that as $X^{(1)}$ is 1-hybrid, $X^{(1)}_{0,\bullets}$ is constant with values a discrete space.
+Thus, to be connected implies that $X^{(1)}_{0,\bullets}$ is equal to the point viewed as a constant $n$-fold Segal space; we again denote the unique object by $*$.
+We say that this endows the complete $n$-fold Segal space

 with a monoidal structure and that $X^{(1)}$ is a {\em delooping} of $X$. \end{defn}